-Continuing Education also offers non-credit fine art courses for students of any age and skill level.
-Youth (ages 6-14 years), high school (ages 14-18 years) and adults (ages 18+) courses are offered in traditional and digital mediums.
+KCAI's School for Continuing and Professional Studies offers non-credit courses for youth (ages 6-14 years), high school (ages 14-18 years) and adults (ages 18+) in traditional and digital mediums.
+Classes for all ages are offered year round.